Shrruthilaya-Gangadaran/WDM_EXP2/README.md

 ### EMPLOYEE DATASET:
 ![](output2C2.png)
 ## RESULT:
-Thus, association rule has been generated successfully for buying, bank and employee datasets using apriori algorithm
+Thus, association rule has been generated successfully for buying, bank and employee datasets using apriori algorithm.